haade-administrator/haade.fr/_posts/en/2024-04-22-test-of-the-tedee-go-connected-lock-and-accessories.md

 ### Battery consumption

+**This tab will be modified throughout the month to have more real data smoothing**{: .red}

 The module works with 3 CR123 batteries, these are lithium batteries which are relatively **expensive**.
 You find them on the internet between 2 and 4€ depending on the quality/brand.
-I am at **5 days of operation**, the autonomy drops by 1% per day with the original batteries, **I have 95% left** The manufacturer gives a lifespan of **6 to 8 months** for an average of 8 operations per day or 4 openings/closings.
+I am at **9 days of operation**, the autonomy **is 94%** with the original batteries.
+The manufacturer gives a lifespan of **6 to 8 months** for an average of 8 operations per day or 4 openings/closings.

-Apart from the first day I am below 8 at a rate of 1% per day, we would have 100 days of autonomy or 3 months and a week.
+Apart from the first day I am below 8 operations, according to the data collected **we would be at 150 days of autonomy** which represents 5 months of operation on battery

-> If you do seasonal rentals, you better change them at the end of May to hope that they last until September!
+> If you rent seasonally, don't forget to change the batteries regularly to hope that they last all season or train the concierge to know how to change them. !

 **Product advantages:**{: .blue}
 - The application (difficult to do better)